chbergmann/CurvedShapesWorkbench/README.md

 - makeSolid: make a solid if Shape1 and Shape2 are closed shapes
 - InterpolationPoints: ignored if Shape1 and Shape2 have the same number of edges and poles.
 Otherwise all edges will be split (discretized) into this number of points
 - Twist: Compensates a rotation between Shape1 and Shape2
-- Reverse: Reverses the rotation of one Shape
+- TwistReverse: Reverses the rotation of one Shape

 ### ![surfaceCutIcon](./Resources/icons/surfaceCut.svg) Surface Cut